Own-Data-Privateer/hoardy-adb/README.md

   - `-k, --keep-compression`
   : copy compression flag and data from input to output verbatim; this will make the output into a compressed Android Backup file if the input Android Backup file is compressed; this is the fastest way to `strip`, since it just copies bytes around
   - `-c, --compress`
-  : (re-)compress the output file; it will use higher compression level defaults than those used by Android, so enabling this option could make it take awhile
+  : (re-)compress the output file; it will use higher compression level defaults than those used by Android; with this option enabled `abarms` will be quite slow
   - `-e, --encrypt`
-  : (re-)encrypt the output file; enabling this option costs basically nothing on a modern CPU
+  : (re-)encrypt the output file; on a modern CPU (with AES-NI) enabling this option costs almost nothing, on an old CPU it will be quite slow

 ### abarms split